Gules, a cross vair.

 Arm, Beak, Branch, Caboshed, Chest, Claw, Covert, Dorsal fin, Eagle claw, Ermine spot, Escallop, Feather, Foot (palmiped), Foreleg, Forepaw, Hand, Head, Heart, Hoof, Leaf, Neck, Ostrich feather, Palm frond, Paw, Roe deers' attires, Shoulder, Sprig, Stags' attires, Stem, Swallow-tail, Tail, Tail addorsed, Tail fin, Talon, Tooth, Trunk, Trunk (elephant), Two hands clasped, Two wings in vol, Udder, Wheat spike, Wing and Wrist.

-Behind the shield, Between, Greco-Roman antiquity, Parchment, Armed, Azure, Bailleul, commune of, Boa, Crest, Ogee, Crown, Crown of Marquis, Created, Cross, Eight-pointed cross, Cross couped, Four, Outlined, Outlined in sable, Two, In chief, In base, The eyes, Coat of arms, Schema, Fess, Personal, Gules, Illuminated, Imaginary, Interpreted, Juan de Beauchamp, Barn owl, Semi-circular, Military, Odysseus of Ithaca, Knights Templar, Or, Pale, Water-bouget, Argent, Without divisions, Prato di Arnesano, Marquis, Religious, Freehand, Three, One, Vair and Vichiers, Renaud de.
+Between, Greco-Roman antiquity, Parchment, Armed, Azure, Bailleul, commune of, Boa, Wreath, Upon (wreath), Crest, Ogee, Crown, Crown of Marquis, Created, Cross, Four, Affronty, Outlined, Outlined in sable, Two, In chief, In base, The eyes, Coat of arms, Schema, Fess, Lined, Personal, Barred, Gules, Illuminated, Imaginary, Interpreted, Juan de Beauchamp, Barn owl, Semi-circular, Military, Knights Templar, Or, Pale, Argent, Without divisions, Prato di Arnesano, Marquis, Religious, Plain tincture, Freehand, Three, Vair and Vichiers, Renaud de.

 Dr. Antonio Salmerón y Cabañas,